yadav-aman/food-ez/README.md

 > For this python>= 3.8 is required

-## Open terminal and run the following commands
+## Open a terminal and run the following commands

 - ### Installing Dependencies
   ```bash